vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Success!
 Approved.
 By order of Lord Muṇḍasvāmin, God of gods, who holds the conch, discus and sword; after He had made the Nāga king stretch out on the waters of the ocean, He has entered a state of yogic sleep, while lying on the serpent coils of that (king) Ananta (the Infinite One)—a bundle of expanded hoods bending (over Him by way of canopy).
 36

 times in the sense of a temple or place of worship’; it refers to a ‘court of justice’, whereas vaijayika (victorious) is to be taken as ‘an honorific’.
 The location of Padmapura, like that of the Victorious Dharmasthāna, is unknown (cf. above, n.
 65 on p.
 141).
-A plausible conjecture, however, identifies the town with the ancient Sātavāhana site of Paunī in the Bhandara District on the right bank of the Wainganga; Paunī ← Prakit pa¨umiṇī, Skt.
+A plausible conjecture, however, identifies the town with the ancient Sātavāhana site of Paunī in the Bhandara District on the right bank of the Wainganga; Paunī ← Prakit paümiṇī, Skt.
 Padminī(pura).

 35 Shastri & Gupta 1985, 227 l.
 11: bhagavataś cakralakṣmapratiṣṭhitaśāsanasya.
 This ex pression is changed in the inscriptions of Rudrasena’s son Pravarasena into: ‘whose royal fortune was obtained by the grace of Cakrapāṇi, the Lord’: bhagavataś cakrapāṇeh¸ prasādopārjitaśrīsamudayasya (CII V, 12 ll.
 13–14)—not merely because, as Shastri ob serves, this is ‘grammatically more acceptable’, but also because Pravarasena, who had again embraced the Saiva faith of his ancestors, thought it politically more acceptable; ´ for as a Māheśvara he could not officially declare that the rule of his father, or of his House for that matter, was based (pratiṣṭhita) on Viṣṇu’s cakra.
 For similar reasons Rudrasena II may have left out the religious affiliation of his father.